-FIGS. 4 and 5 are plots illustrating the amount of bit rate used for the motion parameters versus the overall bit used between an encoding station and a communicatively coupled decoding station.
+FIG. 5B shows plots illustrating the amount of bit rate used for the motion parameters versus the overall bit used between an encoding station and a communicatively coupled decoding station for the example predictor arrangement addressed in connection with FIG. 4A.

-While the invention is amenable to various modifications 15 and alternative forms, specifics thereof have been shown by way of example in the drawings and will be described in detail.
+While the invention is amenable to various modifications and alternative forms, specifics thereof have been shown by way of example in the drawings and will be described in detail.
 It should be understood, however, that the intention is not to limit the invention to any particular embodiment described.
-On the contrary, the invention is to cover all 20 modifications, equivalents, and alternatives falling within the spirit and scope of the invention as defined by the appended claims.
+On the contrary, the invention is to cover all modifications, equivalents, and alternatives falling within the spirit and scope of the invention as defined by the appended claims.